minswap/market-cap/README.md

 ## How to add my token

-1. Create a file in `src/tokens` with your token's name and export default a function of type `SupplyFetcher`. **Note that supply returns must be in full unit without decimals.**
+1. Create a file in `src/tokens` with your token's name and export default a function of type `SupplyFetcher`.
 2. Import the function into `src/index.ts` and add the corresponding entry in `supplyFetchers` map with the key being the concatenation of your token's policyID and assetName
 3. Test your function: